 This great-smelling Italian grocery and deli slices up your beef fresh to order before soaking it in the broth.
 The broth is a little restrained in flavor, so be sure to ask for the excellent house-made giardiniera to give it some kick.

 This Northwest Side Italian grocery is best known for its subs, but it uses a house-made sausage in the beef combo.
 And it’s pretty great, too.

 This is the kind of Greek burger stand with a menu consisting of approximately everything you’ve ever eaten in your life, where you might not think the beef (or anything not spelled G-Y-R-O-S) is going to be a standout.
 But it’s quite credible, and the fresh-cut fries make everything even better.

-A Milwaukee Ave suburban joint with roots on the Northwest Side of the city, Celli's offers one of the most aggressively spiced (and salty) broths in the Italian beef game, and does a great char on the sausage in a combo with sweet or hot peppers.
+A Milwaukee Ave suburban joint with roots on the Northwest Side of the city, Celli's offers one of the most aggressively spiced (and salty) broths around, and does a great char on the sausage in a combo with sweet or hot peppers.
 If you’re starting to think all beefs taste the same, reset your palate here.

 This vintage Southwest Side hole-in-the-wall makes a pretty solid beef (as well as a pretty solid burger, a pretty solid dog, etc.), all of which are just an opening act for the super-solid milkshakes.

 This famed artisanal butcher shop does a rotating lunch special every day.
 And once in a lucky while, it’s Italian beef.
 The quality meat, well-balanced broth, and house-made giardiniera lift this into the realm of a classic Italian restaurant dish.